mrnlts/module-1-final-project/README.md

-# _Restaurant madness_, a challenge game for your test buds and your brain!
+# _Restaurant madness_, a challenge for your taste buds and your attention!
 The purpose of the game is to successfully finish a lunch session at your restaurant.
-You will play as the _mâitre_, the chef, the waiter and the cashier.
-Keep the costumers happy and get as many tips as you can!
-The game screen is an interface of the restaurant where you can see tables, clients, ingredients, orders, kitchen devices and the cash box.
+You will play as the _mâitre_, the waiter and _le cashier_.
+Keep the costumers happy so that they leave good reviews of our restaurant on TripAdvisor!

+The game screen is an interface of the restaurant where you can see the tables and the client queue.

-The **main character** is represented by an image of a young mâitre whose gender and name are defined by the player at the begginning.
-- The movement of the main character is horizontal, from the bar to the kitchen and back.
-- Keyboard is used to make the player move horizontally.
-The table-assigning and order-taking is done with mouse clicks.
-- Points are accumulated for every happy costumer.
+The **player** is responsible for assigning customers to the tables and stay alert to when they finish eating and want to pay.
+This is important, since making the costumers wait for payment can make them angry!

-The **costumers** come to the restaurant, are assigned a seat, have their orders taken, food is served, they eat and they pay.
+The **costumers** come to the restaurant, are assigned a seat, they eat and they pay.
+Customer satisfaction is very relevant to win the game.
+We must be quick in collecting the bills from the customers that have finished their lunch, and try to avoid long queues.
-- _Happy costumer_: high level of satisfaction with the service (will leave a tip & a good review on TripAdvisor).
-- _Suspicious costumer_: either too much time has passed for the waiter to assign a seat, to take the order or to bring the food (will pay for the food but not give a tip).
-- _Angry costumer_: has received a bad service (> 2 delays/errors with their orders), this costumer leaves without paying & will write a bad review on TripAdvisor.

-The game ends when the lunch time is finished (5 minutes), and it can be either a succesful service, a regular one or a disaster.
+The game ends when the lunch time is finished (5 minutes), and it can be either a succesful service or a disaster.
 Each one implies a different "reward", which includes the player's name on it.
-- A **success trophy** is handled at game over when > 50% of the costumers have given a tip, less than 5 errors have been made & 90% of the orders have been delivered.
+- A **success trophy** is handled at game over when lunch time has finished without angry costumers.
-- A **regular diploma** is given at game over when 10-50% of the costumers have tips, 5-10 errors were made & 70-90% of the orders were delivered.
-- A **disaster sticker** is received when <10% costumers left tips, >10 errors were made & <70% orders were delivered.
+- A **disaster sticker** is received when the queue was too long or the waiter was too slow.

-Extra: when you earn a success trophy, it unlocks a harder level next time you play (more recipes added to the menu, more clients/minute, less time to prepare the food).
 * * *
 ## MVP
 ### Technique